LCC-CIT/CS233JS-CourseMaterials/Labs/Lab01-Review/Lab01-Instructions-Review.md

 [TOC]

-## Objectives
+## Objective

-The objectives of this lab are:

-1. Review what you learned in CS 133JS, Beginning JavaScript.
+The objective of this lab is to review what you learned in CS 133JS, Beginning JavaScript.

 ## Part 1: